|

 A

-thriller done the good old-fashioned way by Australian Bruce Beresford.
+thriller done the good old-fashioned way by Australian Bruce Beresford (Don's

-Whether or not the 'good old-fashioned' tag makes the end result good or
+the 'good old-fashioned' tag makes the end result good or bad will

-will depend on your conviction, but Double Jeopardy makes it
+depend on personal taste, but Double Jeopardy nevertheless makes it

-clear fairly early on that it is less concerned with motivation and
+clear fairly early on that it's less concerned with motivation and

-authenticity than it is with the level of suspense.
-The film presents a clearly constructed plot and crowds it with characters who rather consistently make choices
+authenticity than with the level of suspense.
+The film presents a clearly constructed plot and

-for the better of the film's progress rather than for their own best.
+for the purpose of the film's progression rather than for their own sake.
 If anything

-else, this lowers our expectations and sends out a signal of a film that
+else, this lowers our expectations and sends a signal of a film that

-intellectually ambitious.
-And it works quite well in terms of suspense,
+isn't too intellectually ambitious.
+It works quite well in terms of suspense,

 if you let it.
-Ashley Judd's acting is light and unscrutinising, whereas
+Ashley Judd's performance is slight and listless, whereas

-Tommy Lee Jones provides us a recognisable and comfortable equilibrium.
+Tommy Lee Jones provides a recognisable and comfortable equilibrium.

 An effectively saccharine payoff and a couple of Hitchcockesque segments